ttys3/nvim-config/README.md

 ## fonts

-nerd font is required for unicode emoji
+nerd font is required for Unicode emoji

 please get a font at https://github.com/ryanoasis/nerd-fonts